isobelbutler/Movie-Data/README.md

 ### Issue: I could access the data of the title the user added, but not the title itself.

-I had worked out how to access the titles in the object, but couldn't work out how to access the title that the user submitted.
+I had worked out how to access the titles in the object but couldn't work out how to access the title that the user submitted.
 Everything I had been doing before had been dot notation, rather than using square brackets.
 Figuring this out was very satisfying!

 **Solution**
 ```javascript